Legàmi d'Arte (Bonds of Art)

 Act 5: Eredità e Nuovi Inizi (Legacy & New Beginnings)

-• In Florence, Lorenzo recovers under Dr. Aurora’s care, while Ginevra contributes sculptures created in Bellinzona.
+• In Pisa, Lorenzo recovers under Dr. Aurora’s care, while Ginevra contributes sculptures created in Bellinzona.

 • Paola offers Giovanna and Giulietta final grounding wisdom, emphasizing roots, simplicity, and shared purpose.